Archived docs Get your API Key

 API keys are the credentials your code uses to call the JSON2Video API.
 Every request must include the key in the x-api-key header.
 The dashboard at json2video.com/dashboard/apikeys is where you create, manage, and rotate them.

-TODO: capture screenshot of the API keys panel showing the primary key and a list of secondary keys with their roles.
+TODO: capture screenshot of the API keys panel showing the list of project keys with their roles.

-• Each has a configurable role that limits what it can do.
+• Each key has a configurable role that limits what it can do.

-• Each can have an optional expiration date.
+• Each key can have an optional expiration date.

 Permission roles